60-second blog – How to create magic and get a job

 Imagine you say to a client: “I will have this sorted in five days”.
 It is sorted five days later.
 Job done.
 Hurrah!

 Not really.
 Yes, the job was done on time – you would not get fired for this, but this is not magical.
 You have just delivered as promised.

 If you sort it out in seven days, you are two days late.
 Not magical, just disappointing.

 If you come back in four days and not the promised five, that is magic.
 Coming back in three days with a better solution / cheaper price / quicker fix is even more magical.

 Magic creates repeat business and keeps relationships going.

-We had a 57-year-old candidate that I will call Kate, who had recently lost her job.
+We had a 57-year-old candidate (let's call her Kate), who had recently lost her job.
 Difficult circumstances with few opportunities.
 A strategy was developed to get Kate back into employment and it worked!
 A client offered her a temporary role as a Customer Service Representative.

 During her first week, a customer rang, unhappy about something.
 Kate knew she was in the business of creating magic where every interaction is a “moment of truth”.